Skip to main content

 Middle 50% ACT: 33-35

-Admission to Boston College is competitive, with roughly just one in four applicants gaining admission.
+Admission to Boston College is competitive, with roughly one in six applicants gaining admission.
 The college prioritizes the admission of bright, curious, passionate, and engaged students—evaluating everything from grades, extracurricular activities, recommendations, and writing ability when making admissions decisions.
-BC is test-optional for the 2021-22 admission cycle.

 Whether submitting test scores or not, students will want to ace the college’s supplemental essays in order to demonstrate their writing ability and make a case for why they belong on BC’s campus.
 The Jesuit tradition places a large emphasis on graduating engaged leaders who act with integrity, and involvement in extracurricular activities.
 Dedication to community involvement can only bolster your application.